Abousidikou/ndt-server/README.md

 ## Problem when installing it binding port 80 and 443
 This is the error that will be encountered : `listen tcp :80: bind: permission denied` If you are uisng Alpine, which you probably should be, you will need to install the libcap package before you can use the setcap command.
 You can install and call setcap with one line: `RUN apk add libcap && setcap 'cap_net_bind_service=+ep' /path-to-app-here` .
+This command is add to the `Dockerfile`.

 ## Alternate setup & running (Windows & MacOS)